Non-mesh Hernia repair – What you need to know

-Hernia doctors at Ansa healthcare are certified and highly trained medical professions who are committed to helping the patients with tailor-made comprehensive repair surgery based on the symptoms and complexity.
-Our medical practitioners have a proven record of success rate in performing mesh and non-mesh hernia repair over a decade.
+Hernia doctors at Ansa healthcare are certified and highly trained medical professionals who are committed to helping the patients with tailor-made comprehensive repair surgery.
+Our surgeons have a proven record of success rate in performing mesh and non-mesh hernia repair over two decades.

 The Shouldice hernia method needs exclusively trained hernia surgeons because the technique requires the utmost attentive need.
 At ANSA healthcare, quick treatment is initiated when there is severe abdominal pain, intense abdominal cramping, unusual high fever (Above 100°F), or no proper bowel movements for more than two days by a comprehensive team, equipped with the state-of-art technologies.

 Also, ANSA healthcare provides timely consultation, pre & post operative care, therapeutic lifestyle corrections till your surgery wounds heal.
 If you or your loved ones face any of these symptoms persistently, then please make use of the ANSA online health opinion to receive proper health guidance.
 You can consult one of our reputed medical practitioners by filling the form.

 Also, at ANSA healthcare we have the best hernia surgeons.
 Ontario hernia clinic is headed by Dr. Ash Maharaj, BSc MB BCh FACS, a fellow of the American College of Surgeons.